mbp-lab/mbp_affective_signals/README.md

 jupyter-notebook --no-browser --ip=0.0.0.0 --allow-root "
 ```
-=> on Mac you have to replace the quotes of --ip="*" to single quotes!

 - To run the affectiveSignalsBreathing.ipynb, use the command below after you start the container (after running docker-compose up -d):
 ``` bash